-Adyen has implemented a unique approach to recurring payments in for several methods in Europe.
-Its solution for iDEAL and Giropay combines e-banking with SEPA Direct Debit, Bancontact and SOFORT for future payments.
+We implemented a unique approach to recurring payments in for payment methods in Europe.
+The solution for iDEAL and Giropay combines e-banking with SEPA Direct Debit, Bancontact and SOFORT for future payments.

 Belgian shoppers are relatively open to making cross-border purchases, with 25% of transactions taking place on foreign sites.